A Plug-and-Play Method for Improving Imperceptibility and Capacity in Practical Generative Text Steganography: Introduction

 Despite significant advancements, generative linguistic steganography methods still face practical challenges in the era of large language models (LLMs), notably the \textbf{de facto imperceptibility challenge} and the \textbf{low-capacity challenge}.
-Despite the fluency of texts generated by large language models, even the most advanced generative steganography schemes produce texts that are easily detected and blocked by automated detectors in real-world applications like social networks, often resulting in account suspensions—even before considering more advanced steganalysis techniques. \textbf{Ensuring stegotext is indistinguishable from randomly sampled language model text is not sufficient for real-world applications.} In real-world scenarios, sensors can access extensive real-world human data from the domain as cover samples to train stego detectors, a common setup in existing steganalysis tasks \cite{yang2022tifs,wang2023linguistic,xue2023adaptive}.
+Despite the fluency of texts generated by large language models, even the most advanced generative steganography schemes produce texts that can be detected and blocked by automated detectors in real-world applications like social networks, often resulting in account suspensions—even before considering more advanced steganalysis techniques. \textbf{Ensuring stego text is indistinguishable from randomly sampled language model text is not sufficient for real-world applications.} In real-world scenarios, censors can access extensive real-world human data from the domain as cover samples to train stego detectors, a common setup in existing steganalysis tasks \cite{yang2022tifs,wang2023linguistic,xue2023adaptive}.
 To verify this, we tested several distribution-preserving steganography algorithms (ADG \cite{zhang2021provably}, METEOR \cite{meteor2021}, DISCOP \cite{ding2023discop}) with popular language models like \textsc{Qwen2} \cite{qwen}, \textsc{Mistral v0.3} \cite{mistral}, \textsc{Llama2}, and \textsc{Llama3} \cite{llama2,llama3}.
-The token distributions and steganalysis results, shown in Figures \ref{frequency} and \ref{steganalysis}, reveal that the stego texts have lower imperceptibility compared to cover texts in real-world scenarios.
+As shown in Figures \ref{frequency} and \ref{steganalysis}, stego texts generated by state-of-the-art distribution-preserving algorithms \cite{meteor2021,ding2023discop} exhibit discrepancies from real-world cover texts (e.g., real comments on IMDB) in both word frequency distribution and steganalysis performance.
+The steganalysis follows the mainstream paradigm \cite{yang2022tifs,wang2023linguistic,xue2022effective,xue2023adaptive,TS-CSW}, focusing on distinguishing real cover texts in the target domain from stego texts.
 This occurs because existing language model distributions do not match cover texts well, and distribution-preserving methods rely entirely on these misaligned distributions.
 Biased language model estimations lead to a noticeable divergence between stego texts and real cover texts.